sharkey34/live-u-iOS/README.md

 ### Installing

-Step 1.
-Download Xcode.
+1. Download Xcode.
-Step 2.
-Download the project.
+2. Download the project.
-Step 3.
-Open the LiveU.xcodeproj file.
+3. Open the LiveU.xcodeproj file.
-Step 4.
-Run.
+4. Run.

 ## Running the tests